 We’ll fire our big guns right from the start!
 Meet the Ibanez SR505BM, a super versatile 5-string bass guitar that will satisfy all of your needs with ease, all while keeping a fair and affordable price.
-For as low as $650 from the right retailer, this fine instrument (see full specs) can be yours, featuring a mahogany solid body, and a slim, highly playable jatoba and bubinga neck.
+For a reasonable price, this fine instrument (see full specs) can be yours, featuring a mahogany solid body, and a slim, highly playable jatoba and bubinga neck.

 It’s an active bass with a standard three-band EQ that is surprisingly easy to use.
 You don’t need too much skill to get a solid sound out of this puppy, and if you’re a seasoned player, you’re probably just a few tweaks away from pure sonic magic at the tip of your fingers.

 Genres that work the best with this bass are rock, jazz, metal, and blues rock, but you can also make it sound quite mellow by toning town the middles, and delve straight into smooth jazz and light pop realm.
 Additional features include a classic rosewood fretboard with abalone inlays and 24 frets, as well as Bartolome MK-1 pickups.

 Now if your question is “What’s the best cheap Ibanez bass,” the answer would certainly have to be the GSR200BK model.
 And you shouldn’t consider “cheap” as a bad thing here.
 Truth be told, this bass offers probably the best value for money on the entire list and will deliver a sound worthy of not just beginners but intermediate players as well.

 When combined with a proper amp, this instrument can be used for serious gigs, and when connected to a standard practice amp, it will deliver a solid sound that will drive you to continue your musical journey and further pursue your rockstar dreams.